Connecticut-class battleship: Design

 In November, the Board agreed to a compromise design that incorporated a secondary battery of eight 8-inch guns in four twin turrets amidships and twelve 7-inch guns in casemates.
-The decision to retain the 8 in guns was made in large part due to American experiences in the Spanish–American War three years before.
+The decision to retain the 8 in guns was in large part due to American experiences in the Spanish–American War three years before.
 US Navy officers had been impressed with the performance of the gun at the Battle of Santiago de Cuba; despite scoring only 13 hits out of 309 shells fired, the gun had a flat trajectory and good range for its size.
 Armor protection was improved over the BuOrd design, with a thicker armored belt and casemate protection, albeit at the expense of thinner armor covering the barbettes that supported the gun turrets.
 The designers reasoned that since the barbettes were behind the belt and a transverse bulkhead, weight could be saved by reducing the level of direct protection.

 The last four ships, starting with Vermont, received slightly improved armor protection, with the last vessel—New Hampshire—having further improvements.
 As a result, they are sometimes referred to as the Vermont class.
 The six Connecticut-class ships were the most powerful pre-dreadnought type battleship built by the US Navy, and they compared well with contemporary foreign designs.
-They were nevertheless rendered obsolescent almost immediately due to the advent of the "all-big-gun" battleship epitomized by the British HMS Dreadnought.
+They were nevertheless rendered obsolescent almost immediately by the advent of the "all-big-gun" battleship epitomized by the British HMS Dreadnought.
 Two follow-on ships, the Mississippi class, were built at the same time to a design based on the Connecticuts but significantly reduced in size.